jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 Here’s a situation that I encountered while working on some legacy code.

 The feature managed a set backend batch tasks.
 A background manager processed a set of tasks each with a unique integer identifier.
-The batch manager identified tasks that passed, failed and were interrupted while being processed.
+The batch manager identified the tasks that passed, failed and were interrupted while being processed.
 It recorded this information and returned it in a `BatchResults` object, which was a straightforward class that looked something like this:
 ```java
 class BatchResults {
     private List<Integer> passed = new LinkedList<>();